dotnet/docs/docs/core/tutorials/debugging-with-visual-studio-mac.md

    :::image type="content" source="media/debugging-with-visual-studio-mac/step-into-method.png" alt-text="Visual Studio step into method":::

-   At this point, the **Locals** window shows that the `args` array is empty, and `name` and `date` have default values.
+   At this point, the **Locals** window shows that the `args` array is empty, and `name` and `currentDate` have default values.
 In addition, Visual Studio has opened a blank terminal.

 1. Press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>I</kbd> (<kbd>shift</kbd>+<kbd>command</kbd>+<kbd>I</kbd>).